Greater Manchester Combined Authority: Reduced carbon and economic growth

 In November 2012, the then Energy and Climate Change Secretary Edward Davey MP, signed an agreement between the GMCA and the Department of Energy and Climate Change, in recognition of its deliverance of low carbon initiatives (such as bulk-buying energy from suppliers for consumers in Greater Manchester), and committing the Government to design and deliver new green initiatives in Greater Manchester releasing millions in funding to pioneer new low carbon technologies.

 The GMCA was praised in November 2012 as a model for other city regions by Sir Howard Bernstein and Michael Heseltine, for its economic benefits.

 Planning and housing

+The GMCA has produced a joint strategic plan for Greater Manchester (excluding Stockport) called Places for Everyone, which includes land allocation for housing, infrastructure and other development.
+It is the first joint plan of its kind by a city region outside of London.

-The GMCA is producing the Greater Manchester Spatial Framework (GMSF), a joint strategic plan for Greater Manchester including land allocation for housing and other development.
-The initial GMSF was published in 2016 and a revised version was published in 2019.
-A further consultation took place in late 2020.
-The plan includes proposals for building on some green belt areas.
-Stockport Council withdrew from the GMSF in December 2020, and the replacement plan will be known as Places for Everyone.
+The original scheme, called the Greater Manchester Spatial Framework, was published in 2016 following public consultations in 2014 and 2015.
+After Andy Burnham's election as Mayor of Greater Manchester in 2017 the plan underwent a "radical rewrite" with a revised plan being published in 2019.
+In December 2020 Stockport withdrew from the scheme and the plan was re-scoped and renamed as Places for Everyone.

+The plans were submitted to the Secretary of State for Levelling Up, Housing and Communities in 2022, and were the subject of an examination by the Planning Inspectorate during 2022 and 2023.
+Following the examination, Places for Everyone came in to effect on 21 March 2024 after it was formally adopted by all nine participating districts.

 The GMCA also established a housebuilder, Hive Homes, with local housing associations.